Branded Slots

 Frankie Dettori Magic Seven Jackpot

-Jimi Hendrix is a NetEnt release with 5 reels and 20 paylines where you can spin the reels to the sounds of the legendary guitarist’s most iconic tunes, including Purple Haze, Crosstown Traffic, and our personal favorite, Little Wing.
-The game boasts three different free spins rounds, each one with distinctive features.
-During the Purple Haze Free Spins, for example, all low payers (10, J, Q, K, and A) transform into wilds.
+Jimi Hendrix is a NetEnt release with 5 reels and 20 paylines, allowing you to spin to the legendary guitarist’s most iconic tunes, including Purple Haze, Crosstown Traffic, and our personal favorite, Little Wing.
+The game boasts three separate free-spin rounds, each offering distinctive features.
+During the Purple Haze Free Spins round, for instance, all low-paying symbols (10, J, Q, K, and A) transform into wilds.

 View more...